njlyon0/lter_silica-high-latitude/README.md

 Scripts in this repository are described below:

-- **`annual-workflow.R`** - Runs SiZer workflow to identify changes in slope for *annual* WRTDS data
+- **`...-workflow.R`** - Runs SiZer workflow to identify changers in slope for WRTDS time series.
+Temporal granularity of source data is specified in file prefix (“seasonal” or “annual”).

-- **`seasonal-workflow.R`** - Runs SiZer workflow to identify changes in slope for *seasonal* WRTDS data.
 Note that “seasonal” data are derived by averaging across sub-season temporal columns in the monthly data.

+- **`...-explore-graphs.R`** - Makes exploratory (i.e., not necessarily
+  publication-quality) graphs of extracted SiZer information.
+Temporal granularity of source data is specified in file prefix (“seasonal” or “annual”).
+Note that these scripts expect that the corresponding `...-workflow.R` script has been run and its outputs are available for use in graphing.

 ## Repository Content